mariosar/mariosar.github.io/_posts/2019-10-31-restful-apis.md

 #### Everything has an interface...

 When you control your television via your remote control - *that is an interface*.
 An important part of interfacting with your TV is that you have absolutely no idea how it actually works inside.
 However, you do know that the power button will turn on the television, the volume buttons will increase or decrease the volume, the channel buttons will switch channels, etc. The implementation of how this is all handled internally is *abstracted* away.
-Only the actions and mechanisms that are important to the person handling the remote are shown, everything else is hidden from view.
+Only the actions and mechanisms that are important to the person handling the remote are shown.
+Everything else is hidden from view.

 <img src="/assets/images/car-dashboard.jpg">